Federally Administered Tribal Areas: Tribal Agencies

-Agencies were further divided into Subdivisions, and Tehsils.
+The Tribal Agencies were further divided into Subdivisions, and Tehsils.
 According to the Election Commission of Pakistan, the Federally Administered Tribal Areas consisted of the following subdivisions and tehsils:

 Frontier Regions

 The Frontier Regions were named after their adjacent settled Districts in Khyber-Pakhtunkhwa.
 The administration of the FR was carried out by the DCO / DC of the neighbouring named district.
 The overall administration of the frontier regions was carried out by the FATA Secretariat, based in Peshawar and reporting to the Governor of Khyber-Pakhtunkhwa.
 The six regions were: